shntrnkgw/pyCONTINer/README.md

 A Python/numpy/scipy implementation of the famous inverse Laplace transformation algorithm CONTIN

 ## Overview
-This is an re-implementation of the famous inverse Laplace transformation (ILT) algorithm _CONTIN_ using Python 2.7, numpy, and scipy.
+This is a re-implementation of the famous inverse Laplace transformation (ILT) algorithm _CONTIN_ using Python 2.7, numpy, and scipy.

 The original _CONTIN_ program, written in FORTRAN, was developed by